architecture-first/boa-showcase/docs/programming/Overview.md

 The actor interacts with human understandable objects that hide the underlying technology.
 The utility items represent similar concepts that the actual user may use if operating outside the computer.

-In the diagram above, there is a Bulletin board, Task list and To do list.
+In the diagram above, there is a Bulletin board, Task list and To-Do list.
 Though these items are backed by Redis and require the Redis API to use them the components offer a developer friendly interface.

 ## Vision